zzhang0123/zzhang0123.github.io/NickKaiserNotes/index.md

 <section>
 <p>
-<strong>Disclaimer</strong>: I would like to note that I have previously reached out to individuals and organizations with greater resources to propose the creation of a permanent Nick Kaiser online archive.
+<strong>Disclaimer</strong>: I would like to note that I have previously reached out to individuals and organizations with better resources to propose the creation of a permanent Nick Kaiser online archive.
 However, after more than a year without progress, I recognize that there may be challenges in realizing this project.
 (This is not to assign blame, as all those involved have been extremely gracious.)
-As a result, I have decided to continue hosting these lecture notes on my personal website.
+As a result, I have decided to maintain these lecture notes on my personal site (but in as independent a form as possible).
 Should any institution wish to take on the responsibility of maintaining these materials in an official capacity, I would be deeply appreciative.
 </p>
 </section>